Shani Tarashaj: Proposed Kosovo switch

 In July 2016, Tarashaj after the end of UEFA Euro 2016 applied for a Kosovo passport at the Kosovan Consulate in Zürich and after receiving the passport, he attempted to switch from Switzerland to Kosovo, but this switch was rejected by FIFA, because he had played competitive matches with Switzerland after Kosovo's admission to UEFA and FIFA.

 Return to Switzerland

 On 7 October 2016, Tarashaj after not being able to switch to Kosovo, returned to Switzerland, where he played with under-21 team in a 2017 UEFA European Under-21 Championship qualification match against Norway after being named in the starting line-up.
 Three days later, he was named as a senior team substitute in a 2018 FIFA World Cup qualification match against Andorra.

 Personal life

 Born and raised in Switzerland, Tarashaj is of Kosovo Albanian origin from Prizren.
-In December 2019, he completes his military service in the Swiss Armed Forces.
-On 28 June 2021, Tarashaj enters politics by becoming a member of the Diaspora branch of the Democratic Party of Kosovo in Zürich.
+In December 2019, he completed his military service in the Swiss Armed Forces.
+On 28 June 2021, Tarashaj entered politics by becoming a member of the Diaspora branch of the Democratic Party of Kosovo in Zürich.